rodalton/call-analytics/README.md

 ### 1. Create the required IBM Cloud services
 Create an instance of each of these services on IBM Cloud;
 - IBM Cloud Object Storage
+    - Create a bucket to store files and note the associated endpoint URL
 - Speech to Text
 - Tone Analyzer
 - Natural Language Classifier